Nomber1-1/ml-agents/Project/Assets/ML-Agents/CustomWalkingSoccerTwos/Docs/README.md

-# Walker Soccer - Setup Guide
+# Walker Soccer - Setup Guide (Final)

-This guide walks you through setting up the Walker Soccer project for training multi-agent soccer with Unity ML-Agents.
+This guide walks you through setting up our Walker Soccer project for training multi-agent soccer with Unity ML-Agents.
+It reflects the final configuration: 269 observations across both stages and MA-POCA in Stage 2.

 ## Prerequisites